-Joshua makes his home with his father and his mother.
-Teaching others, making beds and helping in the kitchen are his household duties.
+Joshua lives with his father and his mother.
 His father is sometimes employed and his mother maintains the home.
+Joshua works at home teaching others, making beds and helping in the kitchen.
 There are 2 children in the family.

 Joshua is not presently attending school.
 Basketball, art and walking are his favorite activities.
 He also attends Vacation Bible School, youth group and camp regularly.